laurabrugger/laurabrugger.github.io/content/publication/allee-2025-impacts-1/index.md

   transfers that people can use in whatever way best meets their individual economic circumstances.
-  Evidence suggests that GBI can improve food insecurity,1 increase savings,2 reduce debt,2 and positively impact subjective financial well-being.1 This brief presents findings about how the City of St.
+  Evidence suggests that GBI can improve food insecurity, increase savings, reduce debt, and positively impact subjective financial well-being.
+  This brief presents findings about how the City of St.
   Louis GBI Pilot Program impacted the economic security of participants, including their experience